-After missing all but the first day of training due to a sore left knee, the 21-year-old center returned to the practice court on Thursday and was at shootaround on Friday morning.
-Following the session, he spoke to the press for the first time since media day on Sept.
-27.
+After missing all but the first day of training camp because of a sore left knee, the 21-year-old Kings center returned to the practice court Thursday and was at shoot-around Friday morning.
+Following the session, he spoke to the press for the first time since the team's Sept.
+27 media day.

 With a new coaching staff, new terminology and new schemes in Sacramento, Giles has tried to stay in the loop.

-Giles has a long history of knee problems dating back to his prep days.
-He's torn his ACL in both knees and required a clean up on his left knee during his time in Duke.
+Giles has a long history of knee problems dating to his high school days.
+He has torn his ACL in both knees, and required a clean-up on his left knee during his time at Duke.

-The Kings have erred on the side of caution when it comes to Giles, even going as far as redshirting him for a year after selecting him with the 20th pick in the 2017 NBA Draft.
+The Kings have erred on the side of caution with Giles, even going as far as redshirting him for one year after selecting him with the No. 20 pick in the 2017 NBA Draft.

-In addition, he missed the final 11 games of the 2018-19 with a left thigh bruise and the team held him out of summer league action in July to look at other players.
+In addition, he missed the final 11 games of the 2018-19 season with a left thigh bruise, and the team held him out of summer league action in July to look at other players.

 Following an opening night injury to Marvin Bagley, the Kings could use a healthy and energized Giles back in the fray.
-Bagley is expected to miss 4-6 weeks with a broken thumb, although the injury is not expected to require surgery.
+Bagley is expected to miss four to six weeks with a broken thumb, although the injury is not expected to require surgery.

-Giles suited up for 58 games for the Kings last season, posting seven points, 3.8 rebounds and 1.5 assists in 14.1 minutes per game.
+Giles suited up for 58 games for the Kings last season, averaging 7.0 points, 3.8 rebounds and 1.5 assists in 14.1 minutes per game.
 He plays with a chip on his shoulder and is an exceptional passer for a 6-foot-10 big man.

-As of Friday, there has no timetable for Giles return, but the fact that he is participating on the floor in team practices is encouraging and head coach Luke Walton did not rule out the possibility of him suiting up next week.
+As of Friday, there was no timetable for Giles' return, but the fact that he is participating on the floor in team practices is encouraging, and Kings coach Luke Walton did not rule out the possibility of him suiting up next week.